- Hide menu

 Collaborations

 Here’s the thing about collaboration: you cannot fake it.
-Either you trust someone enough to let them break your carefully constructed vision, or you don’t.
-Either you’re willing to build something that couldn’t exist without the other person’s hands in it, or you’re just delegating.
+Either I trust someone enough to let them break my carefully constructed vision, or I don’t.
+Either I’m willing to build something that couldn’t exist without the other person’s hands in it, or I’m just delegating.

-I’ve been lucky, maybe just stubborn enough to keep showing up, to work with people who understand that collaboration isn’t about compromised.
+I’ve been lucky, maybe just stubborn enough to keep showing up, to work with people who understand that collaboration isn’t about compromise.
 It’s about alchemy.

 There’s the Collected Works, the theater company I co-directed, where we took Jean Genet’s The Balcony and staged it at San Francisco’s Old Mint, because sometimes a play about power and illusion demands you perform it in a building where they used to literally make money.